 - How much you spent (include all fees, shipping, & coupons)

 - When you bought it

 4. Design your products so they'll pass lab testing.
 Using a wood bead at the loop end of a pacifier leash means the bead can't go over the knot.
 Using a looped knot means the last bead can't slip off.
 Pulling on the clip end and the last bead to see if anything pulls off is good to do.
 Dropping wooden things to see if they break is good to do (like the teethers with wood rings on them).

 Here is some guidance for what we've seen passes:

-7. Create your Children's Product Certificate document which you'll do after you get your test results.
+8. Create your Children's Product Certificate document which you'll do after you get your test results (or have me do with the optional add-on in the listing).
 This document tells us that your product complies with the regulations it has to follow and how it is complying with them through supplier statements, lab testing, personal testing, and exemptions from testing.